Bash in Berlin

-Bash in Berlin was a 2024 professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE.
-It took place on Saturday, August 31, 2024, at the Uber Arena in Berlin, Germany, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+Bash in Berlin was a 2024 professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It took place on August 31, 2024, at the Uber Arena in Berlin, Germany.
 This was WWE's first PPV and livestreaming event to be held in Germany.

 Five matches were contested at the event.
 In the main event, which was the main match from Raw which was also an interbrand match, Gunther defeated SmackDown's Randy Orton by technical submission to retain the World Heavyweight Championship.
 In the opening match, which was SmackDown's main match, Cody Rhodes defeated Kevin Owens to retain the Undisputed WWE Championship.
 In another prominent match, CM Punk defeated Drew McIntyre in a strap match, in his first televised win at WWE in over a decade.

 The event received generally positive reviews, with praise directed towards the World Heavyweight Championship match.

 Production

 Background

 The event was held at the Uber Arena in Berlin, Germany.

 On October 25, 2023, Bash in Berlin was announced by the American professional wrestling promotion WWE, scheduled to take place on Saturday, August 31, 2024, in Berlin at the Uber Arena (at the time of the event's announcement still known as Mercedes-Benz Arena).
 The event featured wrestlers from the promotion's Raw and SmackDown brand divisions.
-Bash in Berlin was WWE's first-ever pay-per-view (PPV) and livestreaming event in Germany—this is not to be confused with WWE's first-ever event in the country, which was held on April 14, 1992 as part of the European Rampage Tour (then as World Wrestling Federation; WWF).
+Bash in Berlin was WWE's first-ever pay-per-view (PPV) and livestreaming event in Germany—this is not to be confused with WWE's first-ever event in the country, which was held on April 14, 1992, as part of the European Rampage Tour (then as World Wrestling Federation; WWF).

 The event aired on traditional PPV worldwide and was available to livestream on Peacock in the United States and the WWE Network in most international markets.
 It was also announced that the August 30 episode of Friday Night SmackDown would air live locally from the same venue, which was the first time for the program to broadcast from Germany.
 Tickets went on sale on November 30, 2023.
 An additional five nights of WWE Live shows in Europe preceding Friday's SmackDown were also scheduled as part of the "Road to Bash in Berlin" tour, concluding with Bash in Berlin itself.
 The official theme song of the event was "Ratatata" by Babymetal and Electric Callboy.